sandhiya-krishnan/money-manager-frontend/README.md

-The Money Manager Frontend is a modern, responsive web application built using React (Vite) that allows users to track income and expenses efficiently.
+💰 Money Manager Frontend is a modern and responsive web application built using React (Vite) that enables users to track income and expenses efficiently and intuitively.

-It provides a clean glassmorphism UI, dark/light theme support, and a user-friendly dashboard to manage daily financial transactions.
+✨ The application features a clean glassmorphism UI, dark/light theme support, and a well-structured dashboard designed to make daily financial management simple, clear, and enjoyable.

-This frontend communicates with a Node.js + Express backend API to perform all CRUD operations securely.
+🔗 This frontend seamlessly communicates with a Node.js + Express backend API, securely handling all CRUD operations for transactions and ensuring reliable data flow between the client and server.